The giraffe Personality

-Giraffes are graceful, well-groomed individuals who move with confidence and elegance found only in the big game animals.
-Michael Jordan is a typical giraffe.
-Tall, good-looking, and successful, he stands heads and shoulders above the rest of the animal kingdom.
-In full stride, giraffes look like they're flying -- their long legs pumping as they gallop effortlessly through life.
+Giraffes are graceful, well-groomed individuals moving through life with the confidence and elegance that only big game animals exhibit.
+Michael Jordan is a typical giraffe; Tall, good-looking, and successful, he stands heads and shoulders above the rest of the animal kingdom.
+In full stride with their long legs pumping, giraffes effortlessly cruise through the day.

 The Source of the Giraffe Personality's Confidence

-Giraffes are not arrogant but have an extraordinary need to be the center of attention.
+Giraffes are not particularly arrogant, but have an extraordinary talent for becoming the center of attention.
 Although their highly visible frames make them somewhat self-conscious, they would never dream of hiding their height by stooping.
-Even though they might capitalize on their size they perpetually worry about what other people think, knowing that they're an easy target for jealous backbiters.
+Even though they don’t capitalize on their size, giraffes are perpetually worried about what other people think, and they are an easy target for jealous backbiters.

-Since most of the giraffe's self-confidence is the product of its physical stature, it is fastidious about its appearance.
-A giraffe's tastes in consumer goods are refined and expensive, leaning toward Armani and Mercedes.
+Since most of the giraffe's self-confidence stems from its physical stature, it is fastidious about its appearance, and its tastes in consumer goods are refined and expensive, and lean toward Armani and Mercedes.

 A Little Vain?

-Intellectually, giraffes are no owls, but then they've never had to rely on their wits to compete in life.
-Instead, their graceful presence and charm have provided them with a serene and gentle passage.
-When necessary though, they display a sharp wit and have an engaging sense of humor.
+Intellectually, giraffes are no owls, but then they've never had to rely on their wits to compete... their graceful presence and charms grant them a serene and gentle passage.
+When necessary though, they display a sharp wit and an engaging sense of humor.